samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 > **Note**: Replace the values entered for `AUTH0_CLIENT_ID`, `AUTH0_DOMAIN`, and `BACKEND_URL` with the values available in your production Auth0 Application.
 Also, don't mind about the empty `APP_URL` constant in the last snippet, you will change it in a while.

 With both config files (`prod` and `dev`) properly updated, you will need to update three files: `App.vue`, `HelloWorld.vue`, and `MicroPostsService.js`.
-To start with the service that makes the bridge between the Vue.js app and the AWS Lambda function, open the `./client/src/MicroPostsService.js` file and replace the `url`constant definition with this:
+To start, you can open the `./client/src/MicroPostsService.js` file and replace the `url`constant definition with this:

 ```javascript
 // ... import statements ...